Basic Self-Demo

 Along with APIs, messaging is another technology commonly employed for application integration.
 See the screenshot below; for more information, see Sample Integration.

-5. Deploy Containers: Collaborate
+5. Deploy Containers: No Fees

 API Logic Server also creates scripts for deployment.
 While these are not required at this demo, this means you can enable collaboration with Business Users: